 - 1. A selective compound for arsenate has been synthesized and assessment of arsenate binding is currently underway. - 2.
-A sensitive method for analysis of anionic nutrients has been developed and the components for a portable nutrient analyzer have been assembled. - Refinement of an eDNA extraction process and a comparison of large and small volume manual sampling techniques have been completed.
-A field assessment of manual collection techniques for rare/threatened species is currently underway. - 4.
+A sensitive method for analysis of anionic nutrients has been developed and the components for a portable nutrient analyzer have been assembled. - 3.
+Active engagement in Montana's response to the detection of invasive mussels in the Missouri River Basin.
+Additional samples have been collected and are being analyzed to help inform management agencies.
+Began development of a prototype for the autonomous collection of DNA samples. - 4.
 A system for measuring stream alkalinity has been built and is currently being tested.